SR25 chevron banner

-This program addresses Nasdaq's Scope 1, 2, and 3 emissions through the procurement of 100% renewable electricity and investment in independently verified carbon credits.
+In 2025, we achieved our carbon neutrality goal for the seventh year.
+As we work to achieve our net-zero targets, our carbon neutrality program addresses Nasdaq’s Scope 1, 2, and 3 emissions through the purchasing of 100% renewable electricity and investment in independently verified carbon credits.
 To neutralize Nasdaq’s reported GHG emissions, we calculate our carbon footprint on an annual basis.

 Our GHG Emissions